 The REI Co-op Screen House Shelter is easy to set up while staying true to the camping tent aesthetic.
 The size and recognizable setup are accessible to a broad demographic of campers.
 The dual-zippered doors allow for improved bug protection when completely closed without sacrificing that open-air feel.
 This shelter fits up to six adults comfortably and can be set up over a picnic table.
 With that being said, the fixed material at the bases are a tripping hazard and require you to completely lift the tent up and over to place it over a picnic table.
 Guy-lines are not included with this product, so it relies on stability through six stakes making it very susceptible to collapse in windy conditions.
 This shelter is great for fair-weather conditions while car camping or having a picnic.

 REI Co-op Screen House Review

-Cons: Fixed floor bases, not very stable
+Cons: Fixed floor bases, not very stable, no guy-lines

 Manufacturer: REI Co-op